Veteran Services: Honored To Do Our Part

 Fulfilling Our Nation’s Obligation to Veterans

-TriWest is honored and humbled to administer the Department of Veterans Affairs (VA) Patient-Centered Community Care (PC3) program and the Veterans Choice Program (VCP) to provide quality and timely health care to our nation’s Veterans.
+TriWest Healthcare Alliance (TriWest) is honored and humbled to serve as a third party administrator for the Department of Veterans Affairs (VA) Community Care programs to provide quality and timely health care to our nation’s Veterans.

-Tens-of-thousands of VA employees deliver care to nearly six million Veterans through VA’s network of 154 Medical Centers; 800 Community-Based Outpatient Clinics; 126 Nursing Homes; and 35 Domiciliary facilities.
-Yet, despite the reach of this vast network, there are times when VA turns to community providers and asks them to serve too.
-There are two programs to meet these needs.
+Tens-of-thousands of VA employees deliver care to millions of Veterans through VA’s network of medical facilities.
+In addition, there are times when VA turns to medical professionals in the community and asks them to serve, too, and help access to Veteran care.
 This is where TriWest comes in.

-With PC3 the VA can call on TriWest to help coordinate Veteran care from a health care provider in the community.
-Every one of the nearly 100,000 health care providers in the TriWest network has to meet VA-required quality standards to ensure that Veterans always receive the highest quality care.
-Additionally, our health care providers make certain that Veterans’ VA medical records remain up to date by returning information about the care and treatment they received to VA.
+Leveraging the provider network that TriWest has built, VA can call on TriWest to help coordinate Veteran care from a health care provider in the community.
+Every one of the 700,000 health care professionals in the TriWest network has to meet VA-required quality standards to ensure that Veterans always receive the highest quality care.
+Additionally, our health care providers make certain that Veterans’ VA medical records remain updated by returning information about Veteran care and treatment to VA.

-Veterans are eligible for this program if they have been informed by their local VA medical facility or if they’ve received a call or a letter from TriWest.
+Veteran eligibility is determined by VA.
+Veterans will be informed of their eligibility by their local VA medical facility and/or if they’ve received a call or a letter from TriWest.